mayank-mkvr/webwiser.iitp/README.md

-# YankHub - Your Game Store, Simplified.
+# YankHub - Your Game Store

 Tired of game stores looking like a digital junkyard?
 Yeah, us too.
 YankHub is your sleek, no-BS game store.
 Clean UI, quick views, just the games you want, fast.
 Built by a student, for students.
 Because who has time for clutter?